 From vinyl to brick, there are many siding options to choose from.
 While the market remains saturated with many types and styles of siding, cedar siding can truly make your home stand out from the crowd.

-Cedar’s Many Benefits
+Cedar Siding’s Many Benefits

 You want your home’s exterior to have a siding that will serve it well.
 When comparing cedar to other forms of siding, especially other raw woods, it provides many benefits.

-Cedar is unmatched in its raw beauty, especially when stained.
+Cedar siding is unmatched in its raw beauty, especially when stained.
 It has a timeless elegance that can work for many different styles, from mountainous to coastal.

-Cedar is extremely lightweight.
+Cedar siding is extremely lightweight.
 This makes it a great material for construction.
 It is easy to transport and install.

-Though it is lightweight, cedar is extremely durable.
+Though it is lightweight, exterior cedar siding is extremely durable.
 It is one of the most durable forms of softwood in the world.
 It is hail resistant, and its antibacterial and antifungal properties prevent it from rotting or warping as quickly as other woods.